310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 Whaa~?
-Aren’t you used to customers 'cuz of the greengrocer shop?
+Aren’t you used to customers ‘cuz of the greengrocer shop?
 {% endbubble %}

 {% bubble Midori sad3 %}